musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 ## Summary
-With this automated ingestion process, JavaSips can analyze order trends and manage inventory in real time, allowing for rapid responses to customer demands.
+With this automated ingestion process, GloboLatte can analyze order trends and manage inventory in real time, allowing for rapid responses to customer demands.
 This enhances operational efficiency and elevates customer satisfaction.

 ## NOTE: This article is NOT finished and still under development.......